 Finally, as you proofread your paper, consider issues that your professors or TAs have pointed out on your past assignments.
 Make sure you have learned from your mistakes!

 If you’d like help with identifying your most frequent proofreading mistakes or with anything writing related, visit us at the Centre for Writing and Scholarly Communication (CWSC).

 The CWSC offers one-on-one writing consultations to support UBC students with all their writing needs.
-Each consultation is 25 minutes long for undergraduates and 50 minutes for graduate students.
+Each consultation is 30 minutes long.

 You get to work with peer writing consultants to improve your writing, shape your writing process, and meet your goals.
 Book your appointment today!